bigchaindb/bigchaindb/docs/source/models.md

 #### Multiple New Owners

-If there are multiple _new owners_, we can create a condition requiring a signature from each new owner in order to spend the asset.
+If there are multiple _new owners_, we can create a ThresholdCondition requiring a signature from each new owner in order to spend the asset.
 For example:

 ```json